treder/MVPA-Light/README.md

 #### Classification of multi-dimensional data<a name="mvclassify"></a>

 Neuroimaging datasets can be high dimensional.
 For instance, time-frequency data can have 4 (e.g. samples x channels x frequencies x times) or more dimensions.
-The function [`mv_classify`](mv_classify.m) deal with data of an arbitrary number and order of dimensions.
+The function [`mv_classify`](mv_classify.m) deals with data of an arbitrary number and order of dimensions.
 It combines and generalizes the capabilities of the other high-level functions and allows for flexible tailoring of classification analysis including frequency x frequency generalization and searchlight across multiple dimensions simultaneously.
 See [`example6_classify_multidimensional_data.m`](examples/example6_classify_multidimensional_data.m) for code to get you started.

 #### Hyperparameter <a name="hyperparameter"></a>

-The hyperparameter for each classifier can be controlled using the `cfg.hyperparameter` field before calling any of the above functions.
+The hyperparameters for each classifier can be controlled using the `cfg.hyperparameter` field before calling any of the above functions.
 To this end, initialize the field using `cfg.hyperparameter = []`.
 Then, add the desired parameters, e.g. `cfg.hyperparameter.lambda = 0.5` for setting the regularisation parameter or `cfg.hyperparameter.kernel = 'polynomial'` for defining the kernel in SVM.
 The hyperparameters for each classifier are specified in the documentation for each train_ function in the folder [`classifier`](classifier/).

 #### Classifier performance metrics <a name="metrics"></a>